bnason-nf/findallinfile/README.md

 The String variant of the command just does a simple case-sensitive text search.

 In either case, you will first be asked to enter a search string, and then all the matching occurrences of your search should show up in the Output window in the `Find All In File` channel.
+Please note that this list does not have any support for selecting an occurrence to go to that location in the file.

 # Legal